auth0-sandbox/lab-app-integration/README.md

 1. At the top of the Run/Debug panel there is a drop-down box with a list of *launch configurations*.
-    From this list select *Launch ACME FM*.
+    From this list select *Launch Acme FM*.

 1. To the left of the launch configurations dropdown click the run button.
     If there are any errors, fix them and try to launch it again.